 Initiating a Visiting Scholar Application

-A Montclair State faculty member may initiate an application to host a visiting scholar at Montclair State by completing the Academic Application, securing Department Chair and Dean’s signatures, and emailing this to the Director, Office of International Academic Initiatives at email@example.com.
-Please note that the Academic Application is to be completed by the host faculty, not the proposed visiting scholar.
+A Montclair State faculty member may initiate an application to host a visiting scholar at Montclair State by completing the Academic and Export Control Application securing Department Chair and Dean’s signatures.
+After the review and signatures are complete, the host faculty should then email the signed application and a scan of the visiting scholar’s passport to the Director, Office of International Academic Initiatives at firstname.lastname@example.org.
+This will enable the Office of Research in Academic Affairs to complete the Export Control review process.
+Please note that these should be taken by the host faculty, not the proposed visiting scholar.
 Additional considerations:

 - Scholar applicants must participate in an in-person or video conference interview with their proposed Montclair State faculty host prior to receiving an invitation.